MAST30034-Applied-Data-Science/mast30034-project-1-pl0203/README.md

 - Name: Patrick Lourenz
 - Student ID: 147440

-**Research Goal:** Demand Estimation for Trips from New York Airports
+**Research Goal:** Demand Estimation for Yellow Taxi Trips from New York JFK Airport

 **Timeline:** The timeline for the research area is 2018 - 2019.